-B1 Safety Factors and Resistance Factors of Diaphragms With Steel Supports and No Concrete Fill
+B1 Safety Factors and Resistance Factors of Diaphragms With Steel Supports

-For diaphragms or wall diaphragms with steel support and no concrete fill, the safety and resistance factors shall be determined in accordance with Section B1.1.
+For diaphragms or wall diaphragms with steel support and no concrete fill, or with concrete fill with perimeter fasteners other than steel headed stud anchors, the safety and resistance factors shall be determined in accordance with Section B1.1.
+For diaphragms with concrete fill and steel headed stud anchors as perimeter fasteners, and where the limit state is diagonal tension cracking, the safety and resistance factors shall be determined in accordance with Section D4.1.